 4 It is important to recognize that design target doses are not limits.
 They are useful design tools in the optimization process.
 Provided that any excess can be justified, design target doses may be exceeded.
-However, the achievement of a design target dose 10 outside the site boundary, depending on the national regulatory requirements.
-The regulatory body should specify what constitutes minor radiological consequences.
-Typically, these would correspond to very restrictive dose levels in respect of which there would be no need for any off-site measures.
+However, the achievement of a design target dose does not, in itself, demonstrate that the design satisfies the optimization principle.

 2.11.
-It is beneficial to address design basis accidents and beyond design basis accidentsdesign extension conditions separately and to set design target doses for each of them.
+It is beneficial to address design basis accidents and beyond design basis accidents separately.
 In the case of beyond design basis accidents, it is appropriate to set design target doses.
 In addition to providing assurance to the regulatory body, design target doses may be set to meet the concerns of members of the public.